mainmatter/ember-simple-auth/README.md

 ## Usage

-Ember.SimpleAuth only requires one template/controller pair and 2 routes.
+Ember.SimpleAuth only requires 2 routes and one template/controller.
 To set it up it's best to use a custom initializer:

 ```js
 Ember.Application.initializer({